apache/druid/docs/development/extensions-core/stats.md

 "Error analysis of a pairwise summation algorithm to compute sample variance" Numer.
 Math, 58 (1991) pp. 583--590

+> As with all [aggregators](../../querying/sql.md#aggregation-functions), the order of operations across segments is
+> non-deterministic.
+This means that if this aggregator is used with an input type of "float", the result of the
+> aggregation will not be precisely the same across multiple runs of the query.
+>
+> To produce consistent results, either cast the input type to a "double" or round the variance to
+> a fixed number of decimal places so that the results are stable across query runs.

 ### Pre-aggregating variance at ingestion time

 To use this feature, an "variance" aggregator must be included at indexing time.